deis/deis/docs/index.rst

 If you are new to Deis, you should start with :ref:`Concepts`.
-Once you've completed :ref:`installation` of your private Deis controller, explore command-line :ref:`usage` which is elaborated on in the :ref:`tutorial`.
+Once you've completed :ref:`installation` of your private Deis controller, you should explore :ref:`usage` of the command-line client which is elaborated on in the :ref:`tutorial`.

 Want to learn about Deis internals?
 You'll find complete API documentation in the :ref:`client` and :ref:`server` sections.